StefanT12/SOLID2/README.md

 Future Improvements:

--Use generics or find patterns for VehicleFactory (values are hardcoded inside logic - not a good practice);
+-Use generics or find patterns for VehicleFactory.cs to replace that switch statement (values are hardcoded inside logic - despite it working its not an elegant solution);

--Refactor Results - it initializes with a List every time is needed (perfomance consuming);
+-Refactor Results.cs - it initializes with a List every time is needed (perfomance consuming);

--Refactor FlagBasedLocation - it is useless, I only have one location type that uses it (Embarklocation).
-Vital code can be migrated there;

--Clean namespaces / make namespaces.
+-Clean namespaces / make namespaces (the project structure -namespace-wise- could use some restructuring)

 ---